JH

 A little context.

+Now solo-founding Aligned Tools.
 I take frontier model capabilities the week they ship and turn them into products non-engineers can use the same week.